Do you have news to share with alumni? Do you want to update your contact information?

 May 9, 10, 11, 2019 – PIP 50th Anniversary

-Dominique O’Rourke (PIP 1995-96) is running for City Council in Guelph (Ward 6).
+Dominique O’Rourke (PIP 1995-96) was elected City Councillor in Guelph (Ward 6).
+Nancy Peckford (PIP 1999-2000) was elected North Grenville’s first-ever female mayor.
 Bradley Vis (PIP 2010-11) secured the federal Conservative Party of Canada nomination for Mission-Matsqui-Fraser Canyon.
 Timothy Howlett (PIP 2008-09) is an Issues Manager in the officer of the Premier of British Columbia.
 Arif Virani (PIP 1994-95) has been named Parliamentary Secretary to the Minister of Justice and Attorney General of Canada.

 Alec Boudreau (PIP 2016-17) is a Research & Policy Analyst at the Privy Council Office, working on the Prime Minister’s Youth Council.

 Claire Boychuk (PIP 2012-13) completed her McGill Law Degree, a clerkship at the Federal Court of Canada and is now an Associate at Nelligan O’Brien Payne LLP.

 Jessica Brousseau (PIP 2014-15) continues her work with Immigration and Citizenship Canada, having recently made the move from the Canadian embassy in Sri Lanka to the Canadian embassy in Argentina.